-There are a range of other products which are age-restricted - including DVDs and electronic cigarettes.
-You can find detailed information about all of them on the Business Companion website (opens in a new window).
-Search for 'underage sales'.
+There are a range of other products which are age-restricted, including DVDs and electronic cigarettes.

 If you run a shop selling tobacco, you can download the statutory tobacco notice attached to this page.
 This notice must be prominently displayed in all shops where tobacco is sold.
 It should only be printed in A3 size because the law says that's how big it must be.

-Protecting children from harmful age-restricted products is a key priority for our trading standards department.
-In appropriate cases we work with young volunteers to check that shops are complying with the law.
+We place a high priority on our work to enforce the laws relating to age-restricted products.
+In some cases we work with young volunteers to check that shops are complying with the law.

 Underage volunteers work with a team of officers to see what happens when they try to buy products such as alcohol and tobacco from shops, off-licences and pubs across the county.